 To show two fit figures simultaneously, you can drag and drop the fit figure tabs in the Fits pane.
-Alternatively, you can click the Document Actions arrow located to the far right of the fit figure tabs.
+Alternatively, you can click the Document Actions button located to the far right of the fit figure tabs.
 Select the

 Tile Alloption and specify a 1-by-2 or 2-by-1 layout.